sdang101/kickstarter-analysis/README.md

 Performing analysis on Kickstarter data to uncover trends

 ### Challenge
-Looking at the Outcomes Based on Goal line graph, success rate is highest at 71.08% when the goal is less than 1,000 dollars and lowest at 16.37% when the goal is greater than 50,000 dollars.
+Looking at the Outcomes Based on Goal for plays line graph, success rate is highest at 71.08% when the goal is less than 1,000 dollars and lowest at 16.37% when the goal is greater than 50,000 dollars.
 There is a weak negative correlation between rate of success and goal amount; as goal amount increase the rate of success decreases.

 Looking at percentage failed, the rate is lowest when the goal is less than 1,000 dollars (24.94%), and highest when the goal is greater than 50,000 dollars (58.93%).
 There is a weak positive correlation between rate of failure and goal amount; as the goal amount increases the percentage of success increases.